vishaltarkar/community-api/README.md

-#Welcome to Luca-App Api
+#Welcome to Community App APIs

 ###Intro
-Purpose of this APIs are provide interface to application to get Questions their Answer & data of reactions by the users on them.
+Purpose of this APIs are provide interface to application to get Questions their Answer & data of reactions of users on them.

 ###Technology & Tools
 PHP 8.0.14